losizm/scamper/README.md

 }
 ```

+The `bufferSize` is the size in bytes used for the client socket's send and
+receive buffers.

+The `readTimeout` sets how long (in milliseconds) a read on the client socket
+blocks before a `SocketTimeoutException` is thrown.

+The `continueTimeout` specifies how long (in milliseconds) the client waits
+for a `100 Continue` response from the server before the client sends the
+request body.
+This behavior is effected only if the request includes an
+`Expect: 100-Continue` header.

+And, as shown, you can supply a truststore using `trust`.
+Or, if greater control
-Or, if greater control is required for verifying connections, you may instead
-supply a trust manager.
+is required for verifying connections, you may instead supply a trust manager.

 ```scala
 import javax.net.ssl.TrustManager